Praesidium Accreditation Standards for Catholic Religious Institutes

 Praesidium Accreditation for Catholic Religious Institutes does not represent a first step or an initial handling of abuse prevention measures but rather an evolution in a long-standing effort for those Institutes to clarify their responsibilities, implement best practices, evaluate the extent to which they are meeting defined standards, and communicate to others the steps they are taking to create a safe environment for the people they serve.

 “We believe that in most instances over this last decade, as we have learned more about the tragic consequences of sexual abuse, we have acted responsibly in dealing with allegations.
-But, we have also heard the clear call to more accountability and transparency in how we as leaders of men religious deal with the protection of children from sexual abuse by members of our institutes and how we handle allegations of sexual abuse and follow-up outreach to victims and supervision of our members charged with sexual abuse.”
+But, we have also heard the clear call for more accountability and transparency in how we, as leaders of men religious, deal with the protection of children from sexual abuse by members of our institutes and how we handle allegations of sexual abuse and follow-up outreach to victims and supervision of our members charged with sexual abuse.”

 "I am proud of the work the Catholic Church in the United States has done in the past two decades to protect the vulnerable among us, and I am grateful to have Praesidium as a partner in preventing the sexual abuse of children.
 The process of accreditation makes an indispensable contribution fulfilling our promise to remain vigilant.